TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **Delete Calculator Equipment**

 - Users are able to delete equipment from their calculator
-- A confimation page has been added to avoid a user from accidentally deleting equipment
+- A confirmation page has been added to avoid a user from accidentally deleting equipment

 Clicking the Delete Calculator Equipment button ![Delete Calculator Equipment Button](static/readme_images/delete-equipment-button.jpg) brings you to the following page: